Site Search

 * Courses are free for 16-18s.
 Students aged 19 or over could be charged fees and is subject to a fee assessment.
 Learners on benefits in the majority of cases courses are also free.
 Fee assessments are completed at enrolment.

-This two-year course is principally assessed by written examination at the end of two years of study, but also includes Non-Exam Assessed (Coursework) Components, including practical film production.
+The course is assessed through written exams at the end of two years, alongside Non-Exam Assessed components such as practical film production and coursework.

-The analytical and critical skills developed support onward progression to a wide range of higher education courses, particularly those in Arts and Humanities.
-Many students do go on to study degrees in film and television production, film studies or media studies.
-However, students also progress to a range of other courses including journalism, philosophy, American studies, law, business and marketing.
+Film Studies supports progression to a wide range of university courses, especially in the Arts and Humanities.
+Many students go on to study film and television production, media studies, journalism, philosophy, law, business, and marketing.

 Website design and development by Fifteen